 Carl here and I am a avid baseball fan who loves, played and have studied the game of baseball for my entire life and suppose it will be part of me forever.
-The Game of Baseball is more than what many described as America's game.
+The Game of Baseball and Baseball History is more than what many described as America's game.
 It is, in my opinion, the Greatest game ever invented.

 My father was born in 1895, at a time when Baseball helped usher in a, painful, end to racial segregation in America.
 I still remember listening to him talking about wanting to play baseball in the old Negro Leagues.

 What I am is a baseball fan just like you who will give you a look at the history of baseball with a view between the lines and unfiltered.

 Starting with the first official baseball game played at Elysian Field in 1856, with its all Wood Stadiums, to today's Ultra Modern retractable roof stadiums the history of the Baseball Field is truly magical.

 When talking about the game of baseball the story of the Field itself hardly gets center stage but here we take a much deeper look.